fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
 Note that some wearables are known to crash with this option enabled.

-If you use a Samsung wearable with the Galaxy Wearable (Samsung Gear) app, you might need to enable notifications for FairEmail when the setting *Notifications*, *Apps installed in the future* is turned off in this app.
+If you use a Samsung wearable with the Galaxy Wearable (Samsung Gear) app, you might need to enable notifications for FullEmail when the setting *Notifications*, *Apps installed in the future* is turned off in this app.

 Some companion apps ignore [local only](https://developer.android.com/training/wearables/notifications/bridger#non-bridged) notifications,